dmaman86/mario_kart_game_sfml/README.md

 learned independently (JavaScript and Firebase).

-Since this is an educational project, we are not required to submit together with the server then the server side is not included in the package.
+Since this is an educational project, we are not required to submit together with the server then the server side, therefore is not included in the package.

 Link to watch a game in online version: https://youtu.be/sARGm4s1JAM .